ultrabrew/metrics/CONCEPTS.md

 ### Metric
 A quantifiable characteristic of an application that is being measured.
 Metrics have numeric values that are either 64-bit signed integers or 64-bit double-precision floating-point values.
 Metrics have names that are strings and should meaningfully describe the quantity being measured.
 Some examples -
-* `webserver.rps` the number of requests per second being processed by a web server
+* `webserver.requests` the number of requests per second being processed by a web server
 * `webserver.request.latency` time taken (latency, cumulative or percentiles) to process requests by a web server

 ### Tag Key and Tag Value